Additional Information & News

 - Tape cheesecloth over intake and outlet air registers to capture any loose soot in the air.

-- If the temperature is above 60 degrees, open doors and windows to air out the house to reduce smoke odor.
+- If the temperature is above 60 degrees, open doors and windows to air out the house and reduce smoke odor.

 - Don't touch anything with your bare hands.
 Oil from your hands can permeate upholstery, walls, and woodwork, causing further damage.

 - Don't attempt to clean painted walls or wallpaper.
 Incorrect cleaning can compound soot residue.

 - Don't attempt to clean carpets or upholstered furniture.

 - Don't use electrical appliances without having them checked.

-- Don't eat food that has been exposed to fire or smoke.
+- Don't eat food exposed to fire or smoke.

 - Don't use ceiling fixtures if ceiling is wet.

 Service Area & Locations